Enjoy Travel to Japan!

 Opening Hours and Fees

-• Naritasan Omotesando: A bustling street lined with restaurants and souvenir shops.
-Known for many eel specialty restaurants.
+• Naritasan Omotesando: A lively street lined with restaurants and souvenir shops.
+It’s also famous for many eel (unagi) restaurants.

-• Aviation Science Museum: Located near Narita Airport, a recommended spot for aviation enthusiasts.
+• Aerospace Science Museum: Located near Narita Airport, this museum is recommended for aviation enthusiasts.

-• Dango and Japanese Sweets: The approach path is filled with sweet shops, perfect for a food stroll.
+• Dango and wagashi (Japanese sweets): The approach is lined with sweet shops—perfect for sampling while strolling.

-Q. How to avoid crowds during New Year visits?
+Q. How can I avoid the crowds for New Year visits (hatsumōde)?

-A. The New Year period is extremely crowded, but visiting early in the morning or in the evening allows for relatively smooth worship.
+A. New Year’s is very crowded; visiting early in the morning or later in the evening usually makes for a smoother visit.

-A. The temple grounds are equipped with barrier-free facilities, making it accessible for wheelchair users.
+A. The temple grounds have barrier-free facilities, and wheelchair access is possible.

 Conclusion

-Naritasan Shinshoji Temple captivates visitors with its grand architecture, long history, and soothing natural environment.
+Naritasan Shinshoji Temple is a special place that captivates visitors with its magnificent architecture, long history, and calming natural surroundings.

-Through various experiences such as New Year visits, seasonal events, and the Goma ritual, visitors can deeply understand Japanese Buddhist culture.
+Through experiences such as New Year visits, seasonal events, and the goma ritual, you can gain a deeper understanding of Japanese Buddhist culture.

 Discover More